 Once a week.
 Air your bed daily by throwing back the top sheets and duvet.
 Pillow cases and duvet covers should be machine washed at a minimum of 40°C, but it's better to clean them at 60°C if the fabric will take it.
 That way, you stand a better chance of any harmful bacteria being killed.

-It’s also wise to vacuum your mattress every fortnight to prevent dust mites from building up.
+It's also wise to clean your mattress with a quick vacuum every fortnight to prevent dust mites from building up.

 How often should I clean my washing machine?

 Once a month.
-Add a cup of white vinegar to the detergent drawer and run an empty hot cycle.
+There are a few different ways to clean a washing machine.
+Try adding a cup of white vinegar to the detergent drawer and run an empty hot cycle.

 How often should you clean your oven?

 Every six months.
-Use a specialist deep-cleaning spray or cream, but avoid scouring away tough grime as you could damage the lining.
+Use a specialist deep-cleaning spray or cream, but avoid scouring away tough grime when cleaning you oven as you could damage the lining.

 How often should you clean your dishwasher?

 Once a month.
-Remove the racks and clean them separately with warm soapy water, then run what we call a vinegar wash.
+One of the best methods for how to clean a dishwasher is by removing the racks and cleaning them separately with warm soapy water, then run what we call a vinegar wash.
 This involves emptying the dishwasher and placing a cupful of white vinegar in the upper rack, then running the machine at its hottest cycle.
-It’s a great way to remove any grease or odours.
+It's a great way to remove any grease or odours.